augustusbd/editor/README.md

 Image Cropping:

 	-i, --image IMAGE:
-		give a image path to make a crop selection from image.
+		give a path to a image, to make a crop selection from image.

 	-ic, --image_crop [IMAGE_CROP [IMAGE_CROP ...]]:
-		give a cropped image path to use as a template
+		give a path to a cropped image, to use as a template

-Renaming Files:
+Editing Files:

-	-fe --file_edit FILE_EDIT:
+	-fe, --edit_file FILE_EDIT:
-		give a string argument designating a type of file edit, options for now: remove
-			rename
+		give an argument to do one of the following (options for now): rename  - rename files